Danish Fitness Model Mia Sand Shows Off Weight Loss In Crop Top & Tight Jeans

 Reklame – Earth bending in @fashionnovacurve Outfit details at the bottom How ive lost weight?
 Caloric deficit There's a handfull of various diets to follow out there, and some of them have some rigorous believers who live by them as they were the only alternative to follow.
 But it all just boils down to a caloric deficit and energy expediture, period Keto: Reduces your calories by removing an entire macronutrient Paleo: Reduces your calories by causing you to focus on nutrient dense and satiating foods Intermitting fasting: Reduces your calories by giving you less time to eat Detoxes, teas, waist wrappings aso: Nope, rubbish, crap, stop it, doesn't do anything sustainable for you Diets of any kind dont work in magical ways and cause you to burn more fat than others, your metabolism wont get higher by sticking to one specific type of diet, the most important factor for weight loss results and keeping the weight off, is a diet that you can stick to, adherence and some bloody hard work If you need any help to reach your goals?
 I can help you with my personal online training – Please use the link in my bio and get started Outfit details Top: Not a chance tube top Pants: Classic high waisted skinny jean Boots: For real booties #personaltraining #healthyhabits #achievement #healthymind

-Sand completed her look with a pair of high-heeled sands with a strappy front.
-In her caption, the model went on a lengthy message about how she lost weight, attempting to deconstruct myths about weight loss and diet.
-At the end of her message, she urges her followers to contact her personal online training if they wish her help in their own journey.
+Sand completed her look with a pair of high-heels with a strappy front.
+In her caption, the model wrote a lengthy message about how she lost weight, attempting to deconstruct myths about weight loss and diet.
+At the end of her message, she urges her followers to contact her via her online personal training if they want her help in their own journey.

 Since going live, the post — which Sand shared with her 1.2 million Instagram followers — has garnered more than 12,500 likes within just an hour of being posted, as of the time of this writing.
 The same short amount of time also brought in upwards of 210 comments, suggesting the interactions will continue to pour in throughout the day.